 Any dispute that, from any reason, fails to be solved by the Joint Steering Committee of the Project and which involves the Lead Beneficiary shall be governed by the law applicable to the Lead Beneficiary, while, if the Lead Beneficiary does not take part in the dispute, the applicable law is the one of the petitioner.

-§ 13 Force majeure and fortuitous event
+§ 13 Force majeure

 1) Force majeure is any external event, unforeseeable, absolutely invincible and inevitable occurred after the conclusion of this Partnership Agreement and which prevents the execution of all or part of this agreement.
 Force majeure, established under the law, exonerates the parties in case of failure to execute totally or partially the obligations under this Agreement, as long as the force majeure is in force, and only if the other party has been duly notified.
 It is not considered force majeure an event similar to those above which, without creating an impossibility of execution, makes extremely expensive the fulfillment of the obligations of one of the parties.
 The party invoking force majeure shall notify the other party regarding the force majeure event, within five (5) calendar days from the date of issue of the force majeure.
 The party invoking force majeure is required to send to the other party, the document stating the existence of force majeure, within 15 (fifteen) calendar days from the date of its communication by the competent entity.
 The party invoking force majeure has the obligation to communicate the date of termination of the force majeure, within five (5) calendar days of the termination.